doctrine/migrations/README.markdown

 ## Migration Classes

-Now you are ready to start writing migration classes.
+As now everything is setup and configured you are ready to start writing migration classes.
 You can easily generate your first migration class with the following command:

     $ ./doctrine migrations:generate --migrations-dir=migrations/DoctrineMigrations/
     Doctrine Command Line Interface